TPlatts04/TPlatts04/README.md

 ### Hi, I'm Tom Platts

 <ul>
-  <li>🖥️I have been teaching myself code for 2 months.
+  <li>🖥️I have been teaching myself code since Dec 2023, had a break from Mar to Jul, as you can see from the heatmap 😂
   <li>💬I'm creating projects to solidify my knowledge within the Software Development Sector.
   <li>🌱Teaching myself Python, but have had experience in: HTML, CSS/SCSS, JavaScript, React, NPM etc.
   <li>🔭I am currently studying a BSc (Honours) in Computing and IT (Software).
 This is because my aspiration is to be a ML Engineer/Software Engineer.